ckyy5770/PubSubCoordZmq/README.md

     * then disconnect from old broker

-#### consistent hash --> all-sub replication
+#### 2. consistent hashing --> all-sub replication

 * broker open new channel

 * all subscribers of this topic connect to new channel

-* all publishers of this topic re-connect:
+* all publishers of this topic reconnect

+#### 3. all-pub replication --> consistent hashing

+* all subs on the closing channel reconnect to another broker

+* all pubs on the closing channel disconnect from it

+* broker close the channel

+#### 4. all-sub replication --> consistent hashing

+* all pubs on the closing channel reconnect to another broker

+* all subs on the closing channel disconnect from it

+* broker close the channel

+#### 5. all-pub replication: create new channels

+* broker open new channel

+* all pubs connect to the new channel

+* some subs reconnect to the new channel

+#### 6. all-sub replication: create new channels

+* broker open new channel

+* all subs connect to the new channel

+* some pubs reconnect to the new channel

+#### 7. all-pub replication: close channels

+* all subs on the closing channel reconnect to some other brokers

+* all pubs on the closing channel disconnect from it

+* broker close the channel

+#### 8. all-sub replication: close channels

+* all pubs on the closing channel reconnect to some other brokers

+* all subs on the closing channel disconnect from it

+* broker close the channel

+#### 9. consistent hashing: rehash

+* open new channel

-    * first connect to new broker
+* all subs connect to the new channel

-    * wait for connection stable
+* all pubs reconnect to the new channel

-    * then disconnect from old broker
+* all subs disconnect from the old channel

+* close the old channel

 ## Serialization/Deserialization
 using [flatbuffer](https://google.github.io/flatbuffers/index.html)